magento/devdocs/guides/v2.2/ext-best-practices/tutorials/data-upgrade-script.md

 {% endcollapsible %}

-### Step 3c: Convert a custom attribute with a dynamic name
+### Step 3c: Convert data in specific rows using a condition created with values from another table
 {:#step-3c}

 | option_id | code                  | value                         |